Ynscription/KozakuraDB/README.md

 ## License

+This work is provided under a Creative Commons Attribution-ShareAlike Licence (V3.0).
+The Licence Deed can be viewed [here](https://creativecommons.org/licenses/by-sa/3.0/), and the full Licence Code is [here](https://creativecommons.org/licenses/by-sa/3.0/legalcode).

 This publication has included material from the JMdict (EDICT, etc.) dictionary files in accordance with the licence provisions of the Electronic Dictionaries Research Group.
 See http://www.edrdg.org/edrdg/licence.html